 Four Seasons Hydra.
-Right on the beach of Vlychos you will also find this estate (renovated in 2008) that is comprised only of suites plus one villa and offers cruises with their own wooden sailing boat.
+Right on the beach of Vlychos, you will also find this estate (renovated in 2008) comprised only of suites plus one villa and offers cruises with their own wooden sailing boat.

 Orloff Hotel.
-6 rooms and 2 suites in a house that was built in 1796 by a Russian noble sent by Catherine II to assist the Greek war of independence against the Turkish rulers are comprising the first boutique hotel on the island that opened its doors in 1986.
+6 rooms and 2 suites in a house built in 1796 by a Russian noble sent by Catherine II to assist the Greek war of independence against the Turkish rulers comprise the first boutique hotel on the island that opened its doors in 1986.
 Renovations with respect to the traditional island style have turned it into a highly recommended option.

 Hydrea.
 Originally built in 1803, this beautiful archontiko (the Greek word for ‘mansion’) was restored to all its former glory in 2010 and since then guests are invited to enjoy the exclusivity of staying in one of the island’s stately, historical homes.
 The sea-view building has a handful of suites, masterfully renovated and some overlooking the port.
 Hydrea invites its guests to its official partner restaurant, Castello, to taste delicious Mediterranean dishes from breakfast to gourmet lunch or dinner.
 It is in a fully renovated 18th-century fort-like building in the neighborhood of Kamini, with a breathtaking sea view from its romantic terraces and a sunbed-equipped beach lounge.
 Hydra Hotel is another partnering boutique hotel of similar allure with modernized, minimalist interiors.